National Endowment for the Humanities (NEH)

 -Recurring or established conferences or professional meetings;

--Acquisition of computer equipment or software in excess of 20 percent of the grant total;
+-Acquisition of computer equipment or software in excess of 20 percent of the total NEH award amount;

 -Promotion of a particular political, religious, or ideological point of view;